 The projected post-tax profits assume a level of future investment return and are discounted using a risk discount rate on a risk-adjusted real-world basis that allows for the uncertainties in these cash flows.
 Both the risk discount rate and the investment return assumptions are updated at each valuation date to reflect current market risk-free rates, such that changes in market risk-free rates impact all projected future cash flows at that valuation date.
-Risk-free rates, and hence investment return assumptions, are based on observable market data and hence fluctuate across valuation dates, with current market risk-free rates assumed to remain constant and do not revert to longer-term rates over time.
+Risk-free rates, and hence investment return assumptions, are set by reference to current observable market data and hence fluctuate across valuation dates.
 Different products will be sensitive to different assumptions, for example, participating products or products with guarantees are likely to benefit disproportionately from higher assumed investment returns.